ianquigley-sap/SAP-Fiori-Apps-with-GenAI/exercises/ex5/README.md

 #  Exercise 5 - Generation and extending an app

-In this exercise you will re-use your skills of generating a Fiori app from a picture.
-This time we will create ai generated mock data and extend the app with the flexible programming model.
+In this exercise we will put your learning from the other exercises to the test!
+You will re-use your skills of generating a Fiori app from a picture, but this time we will create ai generated mock data and extend the app with the flexible programming model.

 Please be aware that you need to complete: [Exercise 0 - Getting Started - Setting up your Development Environment ](../ex0/README.md) and [Exercise 2.1 - Generate an SAP Fiori app from an image](../ex2/README.md)  before you can start Exercise 5.